 EYE OF NIX formed in 2012 to create genre-bending, psychedelic and harrowing sounds, unhindered by formulaic songwriting.
-Their second full-length studio album is slated for release in 2017 via Scry Recordings.
+Their second full-length studio album BLACK SOMNIA is out now on vinyl and for digital download.

 EYE OF NIX first began to create abrasive yet kaleidoscopic sounds together in 2012.
 Current members vocalist Joy Von Spain, guitarist Nicholas Martinez, bassist Zach Wise (Hissing), noise artist Masaaki Masao and drummer Luke Laplante strive to conjure music that’s threatening, beautiful, and harsh.
 EYE OF NIX toured the west coast with noise veterans Blue Sabbath Black Cheer in 2013, then chose an expanded route including the rockies and southwest in 2015.
 Since their inception, EYE OF NIX has shared the stage with diverse notable acts such as Voivod, Jarboe, SubRosa, Sea of Bones, King Dude, Lesbian, Worm Ouroboros, Eight Bells, Tengger Cavalry, and more.